3 Must-Try Snowshoeing Trails Near Springfield VT

 • Rentals: If you don’t own snowshoes, remember both Grafton and Woodstock Nordic Centers offer rentals!

-From the majestic slopes of Ascutney to the gentle loops of the North Springfield Reservoir, Springfield, VT truly is a gateway to incredible winter trails.
+From the majestic slopes of Ascutney to the gentle loops of the North Springfield Reservoir, Springfield, Vermont truly is a gateway to incredible winter trails.
 So don’t let the cold keep you indoors.
 Grab your gear, enjoy the fresh air, and discover the serene beauty of snowshoeing near Springfield VT this winter!

 Related Posts